0w0Demonic/AquaHotkey/docs/Builtins/Map.md

 **Description**:

-Returns `true`, if any element in this map satisfyies the given predicate function `Condition`.
+Returns `true`, if any element in this map satisfies the given predicate function `Condition`.

 `Condition` is called using key and value as arguments, followed by zero or more